cheshire-cat-ai/core/mkdocs/conceptual/prompts/main_prompt.md

 # Main Prompt

-The Main Prompt is the full set of instructions that are fed to the [*Agent*](../cheshire_cat/agent.md).
+The Main Prompt is the full set of instructions that is fed to the [*Agent*](../cheshire_cat/agent.md).
-For instance, instructions can be engineered to instruct the Cat on how to behave or how to use the memory and the [tools](../plugins.md).
+For instance, the prompt can be engineered to instruct the Cat to behave in a specific manner or to use the memory and the [tools](../plugins.md).

 This prompt is split in three parts:

 - a prefix;
-- the instructions
+- the instructions;
 - a suffix.

 Using such a complex prompt is an approach know as Retrieval Augmented Generation[^1].
 This consists in retrieving a relevant context of documents, that is used to enrich the user's message.
-For example, the Cat exploits the [Hypothetical Document Embedding](hyde.md)[^2] (HyDE) technique to recall the relevant context from the [Long Term Memory](../memory/long_term_memory.md) and, indeed, augment the Main Prompt.
+Specifically, the Cat exploits the [Hypothetical Document Embedding](hyde.md)[^2] (HyDE) technique to recall the relevant context from the [Long Term Memory](../memory/long_term_memory.md) and, indeed, augment the Main Prompt.
+This is also augmented with the history of the recent conversation, a set of [tools](../plugins.md) and the history the [Agent's](../cheshire_cat/agent.md) reasoning.

-In the following sections, we'll explain each of these.
+In the following sections, we explain every prompt component.

 ## Prefix